JhonatanRian/anonymize-data/docs/tutorials.md

-If you've made it this far then you want to know more about anonymizer_data
+If you've made it this far then you want to know more about anonymize-data

 ### Installation